aatikturk/obsws-python/README.md

 ### Requests

 Method names for requests match the API calls but snake cased.
+If a successful call is made with the Request client and the response is expected to contain fields then a response object will be returned.
+You may then access the response fields as class attributes.
+They will be snake cased.

 example: